-$Renevia^{TM}$ (formerly known as $HyStem^{\$}-Rx$) is a clinical grade formulation of $HyStem-C^{\$}$, a biocompatible, implantable hyaluronan and collagenbased matrix for cell delivery in human clinical applications.
+$Renevia^{TM}$ (formerly known as $HyStem^{\mathbb{R}}-Rx$) is a clinical grade formulation of $HyStem^{\mathbb{R}}-C$, a biocompatible, implantable hyaluronan and collagen-based matrix for cell delivery in human clinical applications.
 As an injectable product, $Renevia^{TM}$ may address an immediate need in cosmetic and reconstructive surgeries and other procedures by improving the process of transplanting adipose derived cells, mesenchymal stem cells, or other adult stem cells.
 We will need to obtain approval by the U.S. Food and Drug Administration ("FDA") and comparable regulatory agencies in foreign countries in order to market $Renevia^{TM}$ as a medical device.
-We expect to initiate clinical trials in the European Union during 2013 for CE marking.
+We expect to initiate clinical trials for CE marking in the European Union during 2013 subject to our receipt of regulatory approval to commence the trials.

-Other HyStem[®] products are currently being used by researchers at a number of leading medical schools in pre-clinical studies of stem cell therapies to facilitate wound healing, for the treatment of ischemic stroke, brain cancer, and vocal fold scarring, and for myocardial infarct repair.
-Our HyStem[®] hydrogels may have other applications when combined with the diverse and scalable cell types our scientists have isolated from hES cells.
+Other HyStem® products are currently being used by researchers at a number of leading medical schools in pre-clinical studies of stem cell therapies to facilitate wound healing, for the treatment of ischemic stroke, brain cancer, and vocal fold scarring, and for myocardial infarct repair.
+Our HyStem® hydrogels may have other applications when combined with the diverse and scalable cell types our scientists have isolated from hES cells.

 Our subsidiary, OncoCyte Corporation, is developing $PanC-Dx^{TM}$, a novel non-invasive blood-based cancer screening test designed to detect the presence of various human cancers, including cancers of the breast, lung, bladder, uterus, stomach, and colon, during routine check -ups.
-We intend to initially seek regulatory approval to market $PanC-Dx^{TM}$ in Europe as a screen for bladder cancer before seeking regulatory approvals required to market the product in the U.S. and other countries.
+We intend to initially seek regulatory approval to market $PanC-Dx^{TM}$ in Europe as a screen for breast and bladder cancer before seeking regulatory approvals required to market the product in the U.S. and other countries.

-Our subsidiary, LifeMap Sciences, markets $GeneCards^{\$}$, the leading human gene database, as part of an integrated database suite that includes $LifeMap\ Discover^{TM}$, the database of embryonic development, stem cell research and regenerative medicine; and MalaCards, the human disease database.
+Our subsidiary, LifeMap Sciences, markets GeneCards®, the leading human gene database, as part of an integrated database suite that includes LifeMap Discover TM, the database of embryonic development, stem cell research and regenerative medicine; and MalaCards, the human disease database.
 LifeMap Sciences also markets PanDaTox, a database that can be used to identify genes and intergenic regions that are unclonable in E. coli, to aid in the discovery of new antibiotics and biotechnologically beneficial functional genes.
-LifeMap Sciences will utilize its databases as part of its online marketing strategy for our research products to reach life sciences researchers at biotech and pharmaceutical companies and at academic institutions and research hospitals worldwide.

 LifeMap Sciences is also the internet sales and marketing arm of our research products for sale through the website http://bioreagents.lifemapsc.com.
-We now offer 12 $PureStem^{TM}$ hEPC lines and five hES cell lines developed under cGMP by our subsidiary ESI for sale, and hES cell lines carrying inherited genetic diseases.
+We now offer 23 PureStemTM progenitors and five hES cell lines developed under cGMP by our subsidiary ESI for sale, and hES cell lines carrying inherited genetic diseases.
 The hES cell lines developed by ESI are included in the NIH Stem Cell Registry, making them eligible for use in federally funded research, and five of the six cell lines currently have documented and publicly-available genomic sequences.
-We anticipate adding additional cell lines and related $ESpan^{TM}$ growth media and differentiation kits over time.
+We anticipate adding additional cell lines and related ESpanTM growth media and differentiation kits over time.
+LifeMap Sciences will utilize its databases as part of its online marketing strategy for our research products to reach life sciences researchers at biotech and pharmaceutical companies and at academic institutions and research hospitals worldwide.

-During January 2013, we entered into an Asset Contribution Agreement with our subsidiary Asterias Biotherapeutics, Inc. ("Asterias") and Geron Corporation ("Geron") pursuant to which Asterias will acquire a significant portfolio of patents and patent applications, cell lines, hES technology and knowhow, and other assets related to potential therapeutic products in various stages of development.
+During January 2013, we entered into an Asset Contribution Agreement with our subsidiary Asterias Biotherapeutics, Inc. ("Asterias") and Geron Corporation ("Geron") pursuant to which Asterias will acquire a significant portfolio of patents and patent applications, cell lines, hES technology and know-how, and other assets related to potential therapeutic products in various stages of development.
 Two of the products under development that Asterias will acquire from Geron have already been used in early stage clinical trials involving a small number of patients.
 The completion of the transaction is subject to the satisfaction of certain conditions.